The Beehive Cluster (Messier 44): 1000 Stars in Cancer’s Heart

 The Beehive Cluster location

-How does the Beehive Cluster look?
+What does the Beehive Cluster look like?

 The Beehive Cluster looks like a blurry patch of light to the naked eye in dark places without light pollution.
 And, with a little guidance, you may spot it even in less ideal conditions.
 To help you locate the Beehive Cluster, you can use stargazing apps like Sky Tonight and Star Walk 2.